assist-project/so-many-fuzzers-artifact/INSTALL.md

 ### Section 4.2 Results

-For Section 4.2, we ran a campaign with 10 tools for all combinations <vulnerability, tool> with EffectiveTypeSanitizer using the command:
+For Section 4.2, we ran a campaign with 10 trials for all combinations <vulnerability, tool> with EffectiveTypeSanitizer using the command:
 ```
 cd ${WORKPATH}/src/suites-management \
   && mkdir -p ${OUTPUT_FOLDER} \